EdenRidgway/XY-Wifi-Clock/Readme.md

 ## Thanks
 This work is built on top investigations and information that others have gathered.
 In particular I want to thank:
+* Eden Ridgway for the original firmware this fork is based on.
 * Stefan Oskamp (@stefan-oskamp) for working out the GPIO connections on the board
 * @sfromis, @MacSass and others who contributed to the discussion on https://github.com/arendst/Tasmota/discussions/15788